jbanday808/Terraform-Full-Course-Aws/lessons/day11-12/DEMO_GUIDE.md

 2. Uncomment Assignment 11 in `main.tf` and `outputs.tf`

 ### What It Does
-Generates formatted timestamps for different purposes:
+Generates reusable timestamps in different formats for resource names, tags, and logging:
-- Resource names: YYYYMMDD
+- Resource suffix: YYYYMMDD
-- Tags: DD-MM-YYYY
+- Tag format: DD-MM-YYYY

 ### Demo Steps